markblokpoel/mathlib/paper.md

 ```

 Finally, ```mathlib``` and Scala are designed to be backwards compatible, i.e., to run on future systems and future
-execution context (e.g., operating systems).
-Many programming contributions in academia are lost to history because
+execution contexts (e.g., operating systems).
+Many programming contributions in academia are lost because
 of incompatibility issues between versions and newer operating systems, etc. This sometimes affects contributions
-within a short timeframe, and means that it is incredibly hard for anyone to verify the code and simulation results.
+within a short timeframe, and means that it is incredibly hard for anyone to run or verify the code and
+simulation results.

 # Acknowledgements